-Bennington students’ academic experiences revolve around the concept of work—whether it is projects they are completing for their Plans, or where they may be heading off to for their next Field Work Term (FWT).
+A Bennington student's academic experience revolves around the concept of work—whether it is a project they are completing for their Plan, or heading off for their next Field Work Term (FWT).
 On-campus employment is yet another opportunity for students to gain experience in and get feedback about what it means to think and act as a professional.
-As an on-campus student employment supervisor, you play a key role in educating and mentoring students in workplace readiness, something students will benefit from well beyond their time at Bennington.
+As an on-campus student supervisor, you play a key role in educating and mentoring students in workplace readiness, something students will benefit from well beyond their time at Bennington.
 Thank you for your interest and help in preparing Bennington students for the world of work.

 To assist you, this page will provide you with all the logistical information you'll need to recruit, hire, pay, and evaluate a student employee.
 If you still have questions, see below for whom to contact for additional support:

 - I-9 and W-4 forms: Noel Volpi, Payroll Office, 802-440-4362

 - Advertising positions and hiring students: Jose Ferreras, Student Employment Specialist, 802-440-4874